Minors Aloud: History

 Minors Aloud was digitally remastered and reissued on CD by Art of Life in 2005 and includes a 6-page booklet, original and new liner notes and a copy of the lead sheet for the title track handwritten by Breau himself.

 In his liner notes for the reissue, Emmons states: "... producer Mike Melford asked me if I would be interested in recording with Lenny Breau.
 My response was a quick yes but on the condition that Lenny would be the featured artist and I'd be listed as a guest...
 I learned later that Lenny hadn't been told anything about the project other than to just show up.
 With a few days preparation and a little polish to the arrangements, this would have been a different album.
 For better or worse we'll never know, but I do know the solos were spontaneous, the energy level was fantastic, and we all had a great time getting there."

 Reception

 Writing for Allmusic, music critic Paul Kohler singled out a few of the songs as noteworthy and notes "The pedal steel definitely gives a rather unique sound to Benny Golson's "Killer Joe," though Breau is clearly the more interesting soloist...
 Flying Fish was always interested in mixing musicians from country and jazz; this somewhat uneven date should be considered at least a partial success."

+DownBeat assigned the album 4 stars.
+Reviewer Pete Welding wrote, "The musical path this excellent quintet follows is straight ahead modern jazz—sort of a mellowed-out bebop—which it performs with both vigor and creativity, never over-reaching its grasp but generally playing at ability-stretching levels.
+The two guitarists work hand-in-glove, Emmons being to the steel guitar what Breau is to the conventional instrument—one of its standard bearers, with a finely honed harmonic sense, intelligence and imagination to spare and, not least of all, great chops.
+It’s a spark-producing pairing as well, with the two consistently playing at or near the top of their abilities.
+Breau crackles with fire and invention just about every time up. and Emmons responds in kind.
+Tasty is as tasty does".